 However, teeth whitening procedures can be expensive, so some policyholders may wonder if they can use dental insurance to cover the cost of teeth whitening at the dentist’s office.
 Unfortunately, this procedure is typically not covered.

 This article will explain why insurance doesn’t cover teeth whitening and how much this procedure can cost.
-Then, we’ll cover some lower-priced alternatives and what types of treatments dental insurance does cover.
+Then, we’ll cover some lower-priced alternatives and what types of treatments dental insurance usually covers.

 Teeth whitening is typically not covered by dental insurance because it's considered a cosmetic procedure.1 That means it improves appearance instead of correcting an oral health issue.
 It is not generally considered a medically necessary procedure, like a root canal or filling.